 Many people who go to an art college do so because they want to gain access to a variety of arts and crafts.
 NSCAD’s interdisciplinary approach makes the school an attractive choice for the kinds of filmmakers who have or wish to have an interdisciplinary practice.
 Removing the focus from the Studio Model will allow us to foreground such artisanal methods of filmmaking.

-Emphasizing an artisanal approach to capitalizes on the NSCADian value of interdisciplinarity.
+Emphasizing an artisanal approach to the work capitalizes on the NSCADian value of interdisciplinarity.
 It also hearkens back to the beginning of film as an art form, when filmmakers were expected to have some knowledge of the film crafts, as well as art and art history.
-Many painters have become filmmakers, and vice versa.
+Many painters have become filmmakers and vice versa.